“Tell me a story,” she said…

 Again, you make those mistakes.

 So this is what you’re going to get here on A Few Different Words.
 I’ve copied over some of my favorite pieces from Rose City Transplants, and I’ll probably sneak some old stuff when you’re not looking.
 In short, this is mostly a portfolio site, but as the name suggests, nothing is going to be absolute here.
 There’ll be stories that might not be your cup of tea, or maybe articles copied over from Rose City Transplants that you’ve already read, or serious thoughts about something going on in the world, going on in my head or even about a comic book movie.
+Who knows?
+I have no idea how this story ends, I just keep it moving forward.

 Welcome to A Few Different Words.
 I hope you enjoy the stories I tell.